timothy-barry/glmeiv-manuscript/README.md

 Edit the config file above so that it points to the correct locations on your machine.

-# 4. Analysis code
+# 4. Manuscript analysis code
-Clone the current `glmeiv-manuscript` repository (which contains all the analysis replication code) to your machine:
+Clone the `glmeiv-manuscript` repository (which contains all the analysis replication code) to your machine:
 ```
 git clone https://github.com/timothy-barry/glmeiv-manuscript.git
 ```